olha-shevchenko/old-website/_pages/Ukraine.md

 display_categories:
 horizontal: false
 ---
 On February 24th, 2024 my parents woke up from explosions.
-That was the beginning of Russia's full-scale war in Ukraine, that killed thousands of civilians.

-Today, over 10 years after the beginning of the war and 2 years after the beginning of the full-scale war, Ukraine continues its fight for freedom.
+That was the beginning of Russia's full-scale war in Ukraine, that has killed thousands of civilians.
+And today, over 10 years after the beginning of the war and 2 years after the beginning of the full-scale war, Ukraine continues its fight for freedom.
 And we need your help!

+###Ways to help

 Please inform yourself, spread the word and donate.
 Here are a couple charity organizations that I trust:
 - [Pritula Foundation](https://prytulafoundation.org/en)
 - [Razom for Ukraine](https://www.razomforukraine.org/) (it is based in the US, so you can write it on your taxes!)
 - [Come back alive](https://savelife.in.ua/en/)